archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

    - `.md` → full-topic mode (deep dive, examples, decision model if appropriate).
 3) Plan sections per the Structure template above; avoid overlap with siblings per canonical.
 4) Author content:

 - Include diagrams (Mermaid top-to-bottom for flows), tables where clearer, and code tabs if relevant.
+- For comparisons or showcases, import and use `Showcase`, `Vs`, and category widgets (as appropriate) as documented in Editing Widgets (/editing/category/widgets).
 - Ensure pseudocode/config examples include a filename, highlighting, and line numbers.
 - Ensure all external links follow the strict rule and include ↗️.

-5) If new images were produced, save under `./static/img/...` and reference with `/img/...`.
+1) If new images were produced, save under `./static/img/...` and reference with `/img/...`.

-6) End with a References section when any external sources are used.
+2) End with a References section when any external sources are used.

 Quality gates

 - Lint: headings are hierarchical; no orphan H1/H2 jumps; links resolve; MDX compiles.
 - Build sanity: content should not break a Docusaurus build given site config (Mermaid is enabled; Prism is present).
+- Depth: .md article ≥800 words; at least one diagram and one example code/config included; decision topics also include a decision flow and a matrix/table.
+- Cross-linking: at least three valid internal related links present; strict linkification followed in body text.
+- References: at least two external sources when external material is cited.
 - Requirements coverage: confirm the checklist below is satisfied for each article.

 Author checklist (must-verify)